DanielePassabi/Uni_AML2021_QueryImagesCompetition/README.md

 The dataset folder contains:

 - training folder with the initial images;
-- training_augm, with the initial dataset and the augmented version of them;
+- training_augm, with the initial dataset images and the augmented version of them;
 - validation, which is empty and will be filled when needed with personalized or random gallery and query set.

 `create_subfolders.py` is a script for inserting all images with the same radix name (i.e. same category) inside the same folder, named after the radix name itself.